AquaDiva-INFRA1/ad-query-proxy/README.md

 The semantic search in the [AquaDiva](https://www.aquadiva.uni-jena.de/) data portal is powered by a domain-specific ontology.
 This proxy translates ontology IDs into Elasticsearch search terms and queries a specifically prepared index.

 To set up the proxy, please follow the instructions in the INSTALL.MD.

+Elasticsearch is a trademark of Elasticsearch BV, registered in the U.S. and in other countries.